The latest Google Pixel

 All of the same benefits afforded to Google Pixel 5 owners by Upsie will be provided to Pixel 6 owners at launch.
 With just a few weeks to go until the much-anticipated new handset is expected to arrive on the market, locking in Google Pixel 6 warranty coverage with Upsie is easy.

 The process starts by simply skipping the warranty add-on when ordering a new Google Pixel phone.
-Buyers then have up to 120 days to purchase an Upsie warranty.
-Activating coverage is as straightforward as uploading a copy of a device’s receipt to the Upsie website or smartphone app.
+Activating coverage is as straightforward and simple.

 The Bottom Line

-Coverage with Upsie costs less than a cup of coffee per month and offers complete peace of mind.
-With the alternative being potentially hundreds of dollars worth of repairs, the question isn’t, ‘Is a warranty for the latest Google Pixel worth it?’
-Rather, the question is, ‘Can you afford not to take out a Google Pixel warranty for the 5 or 6?’
+Coverage with Upsie is affordable and offers complete peace of mind.
+With the alternative being potentially hundreds of dollars worth of repairs, the question isn’t, 'Is a warranty for the latest Google Pixel worth it?'
+Rather, the question is, 'Can you afford not to take out a Google Pixel warranty for the 5 or 6?'

 Learn More About Google Pixel Phones: